 “Before we only spoke of Alzheimer’s when the patient had dementia,” states Lopera.
 “Thanks to these families we have been able to clearly define the three stages.”
 For the family clans beset with early-onset Alzheimer’s, the first stage starts between the ages of 28 and 30.
 To reach this important medical marker, Dr.Lopera took 50 candidates to the Banner Alzheimer’s Institute in Phoenix, Arizona, to have PET scans of amyloid plaque build up.
 Amyloid-beta is a protein in the brain of patients with the disease.

-Of the 50 volunteers, 20 were gene carriers, 20 were gene clean and 10 already showed early signs of clinical Alzheimer’s.
+From fifty volunteers, 20 were gene carriers, 20 were gene clean and 10 already showed early signs of clinical Alzheimer’s.
 None of the 40 pre-symptomatic candidates knew of their status with the disease or how it might develop.
-One medical fact was very evident: every person who carries the ‘Paisa mutation’ will inevitably get sick and develop Alzheimer’s.
+One medical fact was very evident: every person who carries the so-called “Paisa mutation” will inevitably get sick and develop Alzheimer’s.